pip-services/pip-services-docs/content/en/dart/components/lock/_index.md

 #### [NullLock](null_lock)
 Dummy lock implementation that doesn't do anything.

-It can be used in testing or in situations when lock is required but shall be disabled.
+It can be used in testing or in situations when a lock is required but shall be disabled.

 </div>